Marushka-Correia/Azure-Labs-AZ104/Azure Lab8/README.md

-### Lab 7 - Connecting to a VM using Azure Bastion
+### Lab 8 - Using routing tables and a firewall

-### In this Lab I tried to connect to my Virtual Machine via Azure Bastion and not the usual way by using public IP of the VM.
+### In this Lab I tried to deploy a Firewall to prevent/allow the VM from accessing certain applications.

 ### Steps
 Step 1: Create VNet